njersch/mission-control/README.md

 **"Waiting"** is your **view into the future** and contains only items with a `Waiting` status.
 You should move two types of items into this view: 1) Items that you need to keep an eye on but that are not yet actionable – for example when you're waiting for someone's response.
 2) Items that you don't have the time or energy to deal with right now but you know roughly when it's time to take another look.

 To set an item's status to `Waiting`, enter a date in the `Wait until` column.
 The item will be **snoozed** and automatically show up again in your `Next` view on the chosen date.
-This helps you make sure you don't drop the ball something important while keeping your focus view ... well ... focused on just the things you really need to work on right now.
+This helps you make sure you don't drop the ball on something important while keeping your focus view ... well ... focused on just the things you really need to work on right now.

 There are a few easy ways to snooze an item: